 In June 2023, RusChemAlliance LLC ("RCA"), a Russian joint venture of Gazprom PJSC and RusGasDobycha JSC, filed a claim against Deutsche Bank before a commercial state court in Saint Petersburg.
-A court On 16 April 2024, a hearing took place on 31 October 2023.
-A further hearing on the morits has been before Saint Petersburg court.
+On 16 April 2024, a hearing took place before Saint Petersburg court.
 The court granted RCA's application for an adjournment (until 28 May 2024), while Deutsche Bank's application for a further suspension of the proceedings was dismissed.
-The next hearing is scheduled for 16 April 28 May 2024.
+The next hearing is scheduled for 28 May 2024.
+It is possible that the court will hand down a decision shortly thereafter.
 RCA is seeking payment of approximately € 238 million (excluding interest) under an advance payment guarantee ("APG") issued by Deutsche Bank in 2021 at the request of one of its clients, with RCA named as beneficiary.